pmahnke/mahnke-cocktails/recipe_processed/paper_plane.md

 eras: [modern]
 permalink: "/recipe/paper_plane/"
 stars: 4.5
-base_spirits: ['Bourbon', 'Amaro Nonino', 'Aperol']
+base_spirits: ['Amaro Nonino', 'Aperol', 'Bourbon']
 youtube: "yu4JNOvec1k&t=6s"
 description: "A modern classic and a variation on the Last Word, this is a perfectly balanced sour with equal parts bourbon, Aperol, Amaro Nonino, and lemon."
 excerpt: |